Leixb/UPC-SIM_car_prices/README.md

 - Check data types.
 Dates should be coded as such and factors should have level names (if possible, levels have to be set and clarify the variable they belong to).
 This point is sometimes included under data transformation process.
-New derived variables are to be produced sometimes scaling and/or normalization (range/shape changes to numeric variables) or category regrouping for factors (nominal/ordinal).
+New derived variables are to be produced, sometimes scaling and/or normalization (range/shape changes to numeric variables) or category regrouping for factors (nominal/ordinal).